 The performance of executives is measured against criteria agreed annually with each executive and is based predominantly on the achievement of agreed milestones.
-Performance evaluations were not completed for senior executives prior to the end of the financial year and the Company has implemented procedures to rectify this for future periods.
+Performance criteria were set and evaluated for the Managing Director during the financial year.

 Details of matters reserved to the Board and delegated to senior executives are outlined in the Board Charter.
 A copy of the Board Charter is publically available on the Company's website.